bigpick/TodayILearned/_posts/2020-03-09-utctf-live-writeups.md

 > ...

 These are writeups to challenges I solved for this CTF.
 Points next to the name were what they were worth when I solved it.
 They are now all 50 points.
-I tried to also keep a copy of each referenced "download XXXX" file for a challenge in the [files](./files) directory.
+I tried to also keep a copy of each referenced "download XXXX" file for a challenge in a dedicated [files](https://github.com/bigpick/UTCTF-2020/tree/master/files) directory.

 ### Solved